hurenkam/node-red-hue-behavior/src/nodes/presence/design.md

     }
 }
 ```
-The `presence` and `absence` states correspond with their respective states in the diagram above.
-In `unknown_open` and `unknown_closed` states it will output either `motion` or `no motion` state depending on the motion sensors input and contact sensor state changes.
+The `presence` and `absence` states correspond with their respective states in the diagram above. `motion_c` and `motion_o` states will be presented as `motion` to the outside, but are actually different states.